Tuesday 8 April 1941

 These sinkings greatly complicate the British task of putting the port back into service to repair vessels damaged in the conflict in the Mediterranean.

 At Addis Ababa, the British occupation forces turn their attention to securing their lines of communication back to Asmara.
-The Duke of Aosta and his Italian and colonial forces now are bottled up in the mountains and no longer poses an immediate threat.
-However, at some point the British will have to flush these troops out.
+The Duke of Aosta and his Italian and colonial forces now are bottled up in the mountains and no longer poses an immediate threat even as they continue to hold out.
+However, at some point, the British will have to flush these troops out.

 |"Two NYA workers and a chef prepare meals for other NYA workers at the Los Angeles City Playground and Recreation Center Project, April 8, 1941."
 Photo courtesy of the National Archives via The Living New Deal).|

 German freighter Kurzesee sinks from unexplained causes off Skjervøy, Norway.
-A likely cause is a mine.
+A likely cause is hitting a mine, but an air attack is possible, too.

 German raider Atlantis crossed into the South Atlantic from the Indian Ocean.